jzambranoa/GettingCleaningDataCourseProject/CodeBook.md

 ###Data set `avg_data`

 The observations from `data` were grouped by activity and subject and then aggregated using the mean function.
-This yields 180 rows (30 subjects x 6 activities) and 68 columns (1 for subject, 1 for activity plus 66 aggregated features).
+This yields 180 rows (30 subjects x 6 activities) and 68 columns (1 for activity, 1 for subject plus 66 aggregated features).